+THE U.S. LOCAL COMMUNICATIONS SYSTEM

-The Past and Present Performance of the U.S. Local Communications System For technological and historical reasons, the communications infrastructure of the United States originally evolved as a collection of separate regulated oligopolies or monopolies in voice telephony, broadcast radio and television, postal service, cable television, and wireless services.
-For over 50 years, these were stable industries exhibiting low rates of technical change.
+For technological and historical reasons, the communications infrastructure of the United States originally evolved as a collection of separate, regulated oligopolies or monopolies in voice telephony, broadcast radio and television, postal service, cable television, and wireless services.
+For over fifty years, these were stable industries exhibiting low rates of technical change.